anand-saurabh/Distributed-Messaging-Application-using-RabbitMQ-and-Golang/README.md

 This is messaging application built using RabbitMQ as the message-broker.
 I implemented this using Golang language as I wanted to learn Golang.

-These screesnhots are the screesnhots of runnign the RabbitMQ server in local.
+These screesnhots are the screesnhots of running the RabbitMQ server in local.
 Before start of pushing the messages:
 ![](images/intially.JPG)